 English Composition I prepares the student to think critically and compose texts for academic and professional rhetorical situations.
 Students must demonstrate competency in basic computer usage to exit the course.
-Prerequisite: ACT score of 17 or above in English (or equivalent) or a "C" or above in ENG 0123 and ENG 0121 or ENG 0124.
+Prerequisite: ACT score of 17 or above in English (or equivalent) or a "C" or above in ENG 0124.
 3 hours lecture.